-Water consumed by Casino Kam Pek Paradise for the years ended 31 December 2021 and 31 December 2020 is as follows:
+Water consumed by Casino Kam Pek Paradise for the years ended 31 December 2022 and 31 December 2021 is as follows:

-Unit 2021 2020
+Unit 2022 2021

-Water consumed Intensity of water consumed M3 223.8 205.8
+Water consumed M M /sq. ft 190.4 223.8 0.002

-M3/sq. ft.
-0.002 0.001
+Intensity of water consumed M3/sq. ft.
+0.00 01

-Compared with 2020, the consumption of water in Casino Kam Pek Paradise in 2021 increased by 8.7%.
-The increase was mainly due to increase in casino patrons during the year ended 31 December 2021 in comparison with the relatively low level of casino patrons caused by various measures (including suspension of casino operation, cross-border travel restrictions, quarantine requirement, limitation of numbers of gaming tables and machines in operation in casinos, etc.) to contain the spread of Covid-19 in Macau during the year ended 31 December 2020.
-By the year ending 31 December 2022, we target to maintain or where possible reduce water consumption of Casino Kam Pek Paradise to such similar level before the outbreak of the pandemic, assuming Macau would recover generally from the pandemic.
+Compared with 2021, the consumption of water in Casino Kam Pek Paradise in 2022 decreased by 14.9%.
+The decrease in consumption of water was mainly due to decrease in casino patrons caused by various measures (including suspension of casino operation during the period from 11 July 2022 to 22 July 2022 (both dates inclusive) caused by an abrupt pandemic outbreak in Macau in July 2022, cross-border travel restrictions, quarantine requirement, limitation of numbers of gaming tables and machines in operation in casinos, etc.) taken to contain the spread of Covid-19 in Macau during the year ended 31 December 2022.
+By the year ending 31 December 2023, we target to maintain or where possible reduce water consumption of Casino Kam Pek Paradise to such a similar level before the outbreak of the pandemic, assuming Macau would recover generally from the pandemic.